ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

   years:  2016, 2018

-lastupdated: "2018-06-20"
+lastupdated: "2018-08-16"

 ---

 # Ordering VMware HCX on IBM Cloud

-You can order the VMware HCX on {{site.data.keyword.cloud_notm}} service while ordering a new VMware vCenter Server with Hybridity Bundle instance with the service included or by adding the service to your existing instance.
+You can order the VMware HCX on {{site.data.keyword.cloud}} service while ordering a new VMware vCenter Server with Hybridity Bundle instance with the service included or by adding the service to your existing instance.

 ## Ordering VMware HCX on IBM Cloud for a new instance

-To order a new VMware vCenter Server on IBM Cloud with Hybridity Bundle instance with VMware HCX on {{site.data.keyword.cloud_notm}}, select **VMware HCX on IBM Cloud** in the **Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_full}} console.
+To order a new VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instance with VMware HCX on {{site.data.keyword.cloud_notm}}, select **VMware HCX on IBM Cloud** in the **Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_short}} console.

 ## Ordering VMware HCX on IBM Cloud for an existing instance

-To add the VMware HCX on {{site.data.keyword.cloud_notm}} service into an existing VMware vCenter Server on IBM Cloud with Hybridity Bundle instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add Service**.
+To add the VMware HCX on {{site.data.keyword.cloud_notm}} service into an existing VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.

 ## VMware HCX on IBM Cloud configuration